worawit/MS17-010/README.md

  * **infoleak_uninit.py** PoC for leaking info from uninitialized transaction data buffer
  * **mysmb.py** Extended Impacket SMB class for easier to exploit MS17-010 bugs
  * **npp_control.py** PoC for controlling nonpaged pool allocation with session setup command
- * **zzz_exploit.py** Exploit for Windows7 and later (x64 only and requires access to named pipe)
+ * **zzz_exploit.py** Exploit for Windows7 and later (requires access to named pipe)

 ## Anonymous user

 Anonymous user (null session) get more restriction on default settings of new Windows version.
 To exploit Windows SMB without authentication, below behavior should be aware.

-* Since Windows Vista (maybe Windows 2003 SPx), default settings does not allow anonymous to access any named pipe
+* Since Windows Vista, default settings does not allow anonymous to access any named pipe
 * Since Windows 8, default settings does not allow anonymous to access IPC$ share (IPC$ might be acessible but cannot do much)